All Episodes

 You have a lib think tank analyzing why British teenagers are so out of control, and it's because there are inadequate government programs.

-Just a man, I you know, I gotta I got a note.
+Just a minute, I got a note.

-You had a caller the other day, and I I could just hear this guy typing in anger as he wrote, you had a call the other day, and and you said, you've got to stop this play-by-play, Republicans versus Democrats.
+You had a caller the other day, and I could just hear this guy typing in anger as he wrote.

 We all know what the Democrats are.

-We all know what the Liberals are.
+We all know what the liberals are.

 You don't do that enough.

-You gotta start teaching conservatism.
+You've got to start teaching conservatism.

 And I thought about that.

-Government thinking it's responsible for raising kids.
+Government thinking it's responsible for raising kids, nanny government, liberals here do that.

-And I think, don't I make that point when I say, not one time in this story will you see the word parent.
+And I think, don't I make that point when I say, not one time in this story will you see the word parent?

 So anyway, I've been thinking about that.

-But still it must be done.
+Still, it must be done.

 We laugh at this stuff constantly.

-And I think one of the reasons the left is so off the cliff now is because uh they are panicked.
+And I think one of the reasons the left is so off the cliff now is because they are panicked.

-This show starting 19 years ago led to the demise of the media monopoly that the left and all of its associations had the think tanks, these bureaucracies and so forth.
+This show, starting 19 years ago, led to the demise of the media monopoly that the left and all of its associations had, the think tanks, these bureaucracies and so forth.

 They have to fight now for what they believe, but they can't do it openly.

-They can't be who they are because nobody would support them, nobody would vote for them if they were actually honest about what they want to do.
+Nobody would vote for them if they were actually honest about what they want to do.

 But we're getting them closer to being that.

-Uh and I think it's important to keep pointing out who they are to people because I I travel around, I I meet people all the time who are intelligent, think that they're engaged, think that they're involved, but haven't a clue about how politics works, how the government works, how the New York Times works, how the media works.
+I meet people all the time who are intelligent, think that they're engaged, think that they're involved, but haven't a clue about how politics works, how the government works, how the New York Times works, how the media works.

 They haven't a clue.

-Quick timeout, we'll be back lots more straight ahead right after this.
+We'll be back lots more straight ahead right after this.

-Starting our 20th year today of broadcast excellence on the EIB network Rush Limboy here at 800-282-2882.
+Starting our 20th year today of broadcast excellence on the EIB network, Rush Limboy, here at 800-282-2882.

-If you want to be on the program, the email address is rush at EIBNet.com.
+If you want to be on the program, the email address is rush at EIBnet.com.

 Well, I tell you, I would not want to be Pakistan's president today, Musharraf.